Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-07-13-What-is-XYZ.md

 ## What is Recurrent Neural Networkn (RNN)?
 A recurrent neural network (RNN) is a class of artificial neural network where connections between nodes form a directed graph along a sequence.
 This allows it to exhibit dynamic temporal behavior for a time sequence.
-Unlike feedforward neural networks, RNNs can use their internal state (memory) to process sequences of inputs.
-This makes them applicable to tasks such as unsegmented, connected handwriting recognition[1] or speech recognition.[2][3]
+This allows it to exhibit dynamic temporal behavior for a time sequence.
+RNNs can use their internal state (memory) to process sequences of inputs.

+In other neural networks, all the inputs are independent of each other.
+But in RNN, all the inputs are related to each other.
+RNNs are called recurrent because they perform the prediction task for every element of a sequence, with the output being depended on the previous computations.

 ## What are main gates in Long Short-Term Memory (LSTM)?

+Long short-term memory (LSTM) units are units of a recurrent neural network (RNN).
+An RNN composed of LSTM units is often called an LSTM network.
+A common LSTM unit is composed of a cell, an input gate, an output gate and a forget gate.
+The cell remembers values over arbitrary time intervals and the three gates regulate the flow of information into and out of the cell.

 ## What is (Support Vector Machine) SVM?

+SVM is supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.

+### Hard-margin
+If the training data is linearly separable, we can select two parallel hyperplanes that separate the two classes of data, so that the distance between them is as large as possible.
+The region bounded by these two hyperplanes is called the "margin", and the maximum-margin hyperplane is the hyperplane that lies halfway between them.

+An important consequence of this geometric description is that the max-margin hyperplane is completely determined by those $$\overrightarrow{x_i}$$ which lie nearest to it.
+These $$\overrightarrow{x_i}$$ are called support vectors.

+### Soft-margin
+To extend SVM to cases in which the data are not linearly separable, we introduce the hinge loss function:

+$$max(0, 1-y_i(\overrightarrow{w}*\overrightarrow{x_i}-b))$$ is the current output.

+If $$\overrightarrow{x_i}$$ lies on the correct side of the margin, the loss function is zero.

+Note that $y_i$ is the ith target(i.e., in this case, 1 or -1), and $$(\overrightarrow{w}*\overrightarrow{x_i}-b)$$

+We then wish to minimize

+$$[\frac{1}{n}\sum_{i=1}^n max(0, 1-y_i(\overrightarrow{w}*\overrightarrow{x_i}-b))] + \lambda \|\overrightarrow{w}^2\|$$

+where the parameter $$\lambda$$ determines the tradeoff between increasing the margin-size and ensuring that the $$\overrightarrow{x_i}$$ lie on the correct side of the margin.